jacobrees/To-Do-List/README.md

 $ npm start
 ```

-run `npm run build` to bundle all code inside of the dist directory.
+run `npm run build` to bundle all code into the dist directory.

 ```
 $ npm run build